A Stochastic Binary Opinion Model: Opinion Dominance vs. Balance: Introduction

-One simple way an agent can choose to update his/her opinion would be by interacting with his/her neighbor(s) and adopting the opinion of the neighbor or the leading opinion of the group of neighbors \cite{holley1975ergodic,san2005binary,galam2013modeling,zanette2006opinion}.
-It is important to note that this opinion updating rule assumes that agents conform to the neighbor(s) with whom they are interacting, and hence it does not take agents' personalities into account.
-In this respect, \cite{mobilia2007role,yildiz2013binary,galam2013modeling,sznajd2011phase,schneider2004influence,de2005spontaneous} and references therein introduce agents with \emph{personalities}. \cite{yildiz2013binary,galam2013modeling} include \emph{stubborn} agents who do not change their opinion, however, influence other agents. \emph{Independent} agents who change their opinions independent of the interactions are considered in \cite{sznajd2011phase}.
-As a special case of independent agents, \emph{zealots} are introduced in \cite{mobilia2007role}.
-Zealots are independent agents who may favor one opinion. \cite{galam2013modeling,schneider2004influence,de2005spontaneous} study \emph{contrarian} agents who adopt the opposite of the leading opinion with a certain probability.
-The effect of contrarians and independent agents to the group's limiting behavior are discussed in \cite{nyczka2013anticonformity}.
-The presence of \emph{leaders} is considered in \cite{ellero2013stochastic,lyst2002social,holyst2000phase}.
+The celebrated voter model \cite{liggett1999stochastic} provides a basic updating rule for an agent holding an opinion from a binary set.
+Based on this updating rule, at each time step an agent will update his/her opinion by conforming to the majority opinion of his/her neighbors.
+Here, neighbors of an agent are defined through a network structure.
+It is important to note that this opinion updating rule assumes that agents conform to the neighbor(s) and hence it does not take agents' personalities into account.
+In this respect, \cite{mobilia2007role,yildiz2013binary,galam2013modeling,schneider2004influence,sznajd2011phase,de2005spontaneous, javarone2014social,khalil2018zealots} and references therein include agents with \emph{personalities} who can choose not to conform to the majority opinion of their neighbors and study the effects of such agents on the group's limiting decision configuration.
+The presence of \emph{stubborn} agents who do not change their opinion is studied in \cite{yildiz2013binary,galam2013modeling,mobilia2007role,khalil2018zealots}. \emph{Independent} agents who change their opinions independent of the interactions are considered in \cite{sznajd2011phase}. \cite{galam2013modeling,schneider2004influence,de2005spontaneous} study \emph{contrarian} agents who adopt the opposite of the leading opinion with a certain probability.
+In our model, we capture different personality traits through a monotonic \emph{conformity} function and a \emph{spontaneity} coefficient.

-It is natural to focus on two possible extreme outcomes: balance of opinions and consensus where all agents agree.
+It is natural to focus on two possible extreme outcomes: balance of opinions where both opinions are present in nearly equal numbers and consensus where all agents agree.
 In reality, the situation is not ``black or white''; for instance, one may find that in the long-term, one opinion is likely to be held by say $70\%$ of the agents resulting in dominance of one opinion.
 The idea of balance of opinions and dominance of opinions are explored in \cite{galam2013modeling,mobilia2007role,sznajd2000opinion} in discrete time setting in relation to the personalities of agents.